Seagate/cortx/doc/CortxMotrQuickStart.md

    To run all the ST's,
   * `$ sudo ./scripts/m0 run-st`

 All done!
-You're now Motr-ready.
+You're now CORTX-Motr-ready.

 ## Running Jenkins / System tests